SaswatPadhi/saswatpadhi.github.io/index.md

 I graduated with a <span class='color-medium-accent'>Ph.D.</span> in [CS][CS@UCLA] from [UCLA] in 2020, and a <span class='color-medium-accent'>B.Tech.
 (Hons.)</span> in [CSE][CS@IITB] from [IIT Bombay] in 2014.

-I am interested in
+I consider myself a <span class='color-highlight'>backend generalist</span>, and am primarily interested in <span class='color-highlight'>low-level systems software</span>.
-<span class='color-highlight'>building high-performance systems
-with strong reliability guarantees</span>.
-My doctoral research was focused on using program synthesis and statistical learning techniques to aid development of formally verified software.
+My doctoral research was specialized on software analysis, synthesis and formal verification.

 </div>
 </div>